Locations:

 How is a blighted ovum treated?

-• Natural miscarriage: If it's safe, you may be able to watch and wait to see if your body eventually releases the pregnancy tissues.
+• Natural miscarriage: If it’s safe, you may be able to watch and wait to see if your body eventually releases the pregnancy tissues.
 It can sometimes take days or weeks for this to start.
 Your healthcare provider will let you know if this is an option.
-You will experience cramping, abdominal pain and bleeding once the miscarriage begins.
+You’ll experience cramping, abdominal pain and bleeding once the miscarriage begins.

 How long does it take to recover from a blighted ovum?

-Recovering from a blighted ovum miscarriage or D&C can last from one or two weeks to a month.
+Recovering from a blighted ovum miscarriage or D&C can last from one or two weeks up to a month.
 Cramping generally lasts up to a week, but bleeding can last several weeks.
 Your bleeding should get lighter until it stops completely.

 You can resume normal activities when you feel comfortable.
 Bleeding can increase with strenuous activity or exercise.
 Hormones may remain in your body and delay your menstrual cycle.
 Most people will get their period within four to six weeks after a blighted ovum.